Student Wellbeing

 Wellbeing Programs

-In 2018, Swan Hill College began providing the Doctors in School’s (DIS) program.
+In 2018, Swan Hill College began providing the Doctors in Secondary Schools (DIS) program, which has now evolved into Healthcare in Schools.
 This service is available to any student who is enrolled at the College.
-Students are able to access a GP and Nurse in a safe and confidential environment.
-DIS is a free service, students and their parents/guardians/carers do not incur any out-of-pocket expenses for consultations with the GP.
-DIS can assist with a range of physical, mental, sexual and reproductive health issues.
-Here at the College, we believe DIS is an invaluable and positive program that is essential in a rural setting such as ours.
+Students are able to access a Nurse Practitioner and Registered Nurse in a safe and confidential environment.
+It is a free service; students and their parents/guardians/carers do not incur any out-of-pocket expenses for consultations.
+The program can assist with a range of physical, mental, sexual and reproductive health issues.
+Here at the College, we believe Healthcare in Schools is an invaluable and positive program that is essential in a rural setting such as ours.

 School Chaplain